Josh-dev69/2-contribution-to_what-happens-when_github_answer/README.rst

 DNS lookup
 ----------

+DNS is a critical infrastructure that enables the internet to function smoothly by translating user-friendly domain names into the numerical IP addresses necessary for communication between devices.

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
 * If not found, the browser calls ``gethostbyname`` library function (varies by